substratusai/substratusai.github.io/README.md

 and pytest.
 These tests stand up live cloud infrastructure in our integration test project or `PROJECT_ID` if specified instead.
 The test suite relies on an active set of GCP credentials in your shell session so `gcloud auth login --update-adc` prior to running.
+The currently set `PROJECT_ID` or `gcloud`-configured project will be used as the target for creating infra.

 Tests can be run via: